-This Student Code of Conduct has been adopted by the Keller ISD Board of Trustees and developed with the advice of the district-level committee.
+This Code of Conduct has been adopted by the Keller ISD Board of Trustees and developed with the advice of the district-level committee.
 This Code provides information to parents and students regarding standards of conduct, consequences of misconduct, and procedures for administering discipline.
-It remains in effect during summer school and at all school-related events and activities outside the school year until an updated version adopted by the board becomes effective for the next school year.
+This Code of Conduct remains in effect during summer school and at all school-related events and activities outside the school year until an updated version adopted by the board becomes effective for the next school year.

-In accordance with state law, the Code shall be posted at each school campus or shall be available for review at the office of the campus principal.
-Additionally, the Code shall be available at the offices of the campus behavior coordinator and authorized designee's and posted on the district's website.
+In accordance with state law, the Code of Conduct shall be posted at each school campus or shall be available for review at the office of the campus principal.
+Additionally, the Code of Conduct shall be available at the offices of the campus behavior coordinator and authorized designee's and posted on the district's website.
 Parents shall be notified of any conduct violation that may result in a student being suspended, placed in a DAEP or JJAEP, expelled, or taken into custody by a law enforcement officer under Chapter 37 of the Education Code.

-Because the Student Code of Conduct is adopted by the district's board of trustees, it has the force of policy; therefore, in case of conflict between the Code and the Student Handbook, the Code shall prevail.
+Because the Code of Conduct is adopted by the district's board of trustees, it has the force of policy; therefore, in case of conflict between the Code of Conduct and the Student Handbook, the Code of Conduct shall prevail.